 Widely regarded as the world’s wine capital, the graceful French city of Bordeaux offers far more than just vineyards and claret.
-Having rid itself of a rather sleepy image over the last decade, Bordeaux is now among one of France's most exciting and dynamic cities.
-While a sizeable number of its visitors still visit the city to get a taste of what makes this wine-rich region so special, Bordeaux has many other surprising secrets.
-[ReadMoreMob]
+Having shaken off its rather sleepy image over the last few years, Bordeaux is now amongst France's most exciting and dynamic cities.
+While a sizeable number of the city's visitors are still enticed by the chance to taste what makes this wine-rich region so special, Bordeaux has many other surprising secrets.

 Alternatively, other distractions include barista-run coffee shops, delicious food trucks, and exceptional restaurants and, of course, more fine wine than can ever be possibly drunk.

 The wines of Bordeaux are the products of over 20 centuries of viticulture.
 From tasting in a traditional château to strolling among the green landscapes to exploring the museum of La Cité du Vin, there are many ways to enjoy these world-famous tipples.